 When I saw this, I figured that it was possible for me to get better at math.

 Growth Mindset Comes From Your Achievements Elsewhere

 I started boxing at the late age of 22.
-However, despite this late start, I went on to have a very successful career and overcame many challenges en route to this career.
+However, despite this late start, I went on to have a very successful career and overcame many challenges throughout the process of becoming a boxer.
 At first, boxing may seem unrelated to improving at math, but I did not start boxing with any natural talent.

 I worked hard, paid my dues, and watched myself go from a stumbling amateur to a national champion.
 My mentality with boxing was that I was going to succeed, no matter what.